Antennas for Communications

 Not commonly known to most engineers, radome transmission loss is composed of the insertion loss from the RF signal passing through the radome wall and from the scattering loss off the panel flange framework.
 In most cases, the scattering loss from the framework is several times greater than the wall insertion loss.

-To reduce scattering loss, AFC engineers pioneered a technique known as impedance matching to "tune out" framework loss.
-As required by sophisticated electrical performance requirements, inductive elements (wire, metallic strips etc.) may be laminated into the dielectric flanges to impedance match scattering loss.
-Any of the four DSF radome types may be impedance matched.
+To reduce scattering loss, AFC engineers pioneered a technique known as impedance matching to "tune out" framework scattering loss.
+RF circuit elements are laminated into the dielectric flanges to impedance match scattering loss.
+Any of the six radome technology types may be impedance matched.

-To enhance RF performance, a design-balancing process occurs between a stronger structure at maximum rated wind speed and improved RF performance.
-This balancing act determines that our radomes are designed with appropriate structural safety factors.
-It is for this reason that AFC defines radome structural safety factors by a criterion based on catastrophic radome failure.
+To enhance radome RF performance, a filter design process implements a stronger structure at maximum rated wind speed with improved RF operation.
+This filter, made real by one of the six dielectric radome technology types, determines that our radomes have appropriate structural safety factors for the lifetime of the radome.
+It is for this reason that AFC defines radome structural safety by a General Buckling criterion based on the geometric deformation of the radome shell, which defines a catastrophic failure wind speed.

-The superior performance and advantages of DSF Radome technology are evident in the worldwide Defense Satellite Communications System (DSCS), weather satellite and radar, air surveillance radar and Intelsat Communications applications.
+The superior performance and advantages of AFC's radome technology are evident in the worldwide Defense Satellite Communications System (DSCS, WGS, MET, GBS, MILSTAR, SBIRS), weather satellite and radar, air surveillance radar and Satcom Communications applications.

 For AFC's Product Catalog, email firstname.lastname@example.org or request an AFC's Catalog now.
 For sales inquires or for general information, email AFC's departments email@example.com, firstname.lastname@example.org or write or telephone AFC directly.
 Customer or technical support may reached at email@example.com.